NREL/EnergyPlus/doc/src/docs/EngineeringReference/09-BuildingSystemSimulation.md

 In order to achieve these design criteria without resorting to a pressure based flow network solver in the HVAC portion of the code, a rules-based “flow resolver” was developed for the EnergyPlus plant manager.
 The flow resolver is based on the following assumptions and limitations:

-Ø Each loop is only allowed to have a single splitter and a single mixer
+* Each loop is only allowed to have a single splitter and a single mixer

-Ø Due to the fact that there can only be one splitter and one mixer on a given loop, it follows logically that there can be at most one bypass on each loop side
+* Due to the fact that there can only be one splitter and one mixer on a given loop, it follows logically that there can be at most one bypass on each loop side

-Ø No other components may be in series with a bypass, i.e., a branch that contains a bypass may have no other equipment on that branch
+* No other components may be in series with a bypass, i.e., a branch that contains a bypass may have no other equipment on that branch

-Ø Equipment may be in parallel only between the splitter and mixer components of a loop
+* Equipment may be in parallel only between the splitter and mixer components of a loop

-Ø Equipment may be hooked together in series in each branch of the loop
+* Equipment may be hooked together in series in each branch of the loop

-Ø Flow rates on individual branches will be controlled using maximum and minimum available flow rate limits
+* Flow rates on individual branches will be controlled using maximum and minimum available flow rate limits

 The flow resolver employs a simple predictor-corrector algorithm to enforce mass continuity across the plant loop splitter as shown in the following figure.